fl0rma/pixelcraft/README.md

 4. Open a web browser and go to [http://localhost:5000](http://localhost:5000).

-5. Use the web interface to upload an image, select a pattern type ("lego" or "thread"), and specify the desired count of pieces/stitches.
+5. Use the web interface to upload an image, select a pattern type ("lego" or "cross-stitch"), and specify the desired count of pieces/stitches.

-6. Click the "Upload Image" button to generate the color pattern.
+6. Click the "Upload Image" button to generate the pattern.

 7. The processed image will be displayed along with a color legend.